-Join Evan Sutton for an in-depth discussion in this video Editing audio, part of Up and Running with Bitwig Studio.
+Join Evan Sutton for an in-depth discussion in this video Editing audio, part of Learning Bitwig Studio.

 - The next thing we're gonna do is cut up these audio takes that I did and create something cohesive and something that sounds like a really solid performance that we can use in our track.
 So let's go ahead and listen to what I've got.
 Sometimes it's nice to listen to a metronome as well, so that you can really hear the rhythm.
 Especially if you're soloing the percussion part you just did. (metronome noises) By the way, I just turned off Recording so that I don't accidentally record over it.

 Also, it'll let us see what's going on in the meter.
 So we've got some nice stuff there.
 I'm gonna go ahead and put a cut right here at the beginning of bar nine, because that's when I switched up my pattern.
 And I'll just set that to the side for now.
 And let's go ahead in here and we'll zoom a little bit.
 We'll just pay attention to where the most rhythmically sound claps are. (metronome noises) So I really liked everything from here to here.

 So I'm gonna go ahead, let's just give that a little cut.
 Right there.
 I can use Command-E or Control-E on a PC.
 That's gonna split these regions apart.
 Works just the same as with a MIDI region.
 I could also use the knife if I want to.
 Okay, so we've got that.
 This one was pretty good, but it had that one kind of funny one.
 Also, the first clap is a little bit wimpy.
 I don't know if I was really feeling the musical pursuasion right at that moment.
 So what we could do, if we wanna layer these and get something that's kind of, I don't wanna say sloppy, but sort of intentionally human.